 The Gift of Failure focuses on the critical school years when parents need to take a step back and allow their children to experience the disappointment and frustration that occur from life’s inevitable problems so that they can grow up to be successful, resilient, and self-reliant adults.

-Lacey gives you a blueprint with advice for how to handle homework, report cards, social dynamics, and sports.
+Lacey gives you a comprehensive guide with advice for how to handle homework, report cards, social dynamics, and sports.
 Most importantly, she sets forth a plan to help parents learn to step back and embrace their children’s failures, as hard as that may be for you to do, you’ll soon see how important it is.

 4. All Joy and No Fun